Exact many-body wavefunction of the Kondo model with time-dependent interaction strength: Introduction

 The Kondo model describes a magnetic impurity with spin-$\frac{1}{2}$ interacting with conduction electrons through a spin-exchange coupling $J$.
 In thermal equilibrium, it exhibits the Kondo effect: the resistivity increases as the temperature is lowered and saturates at a finite value as $T \to 0$~\cite{Anderson,Wilson,Nozier}.
 The Hamiltonian reads \beg H[J] = -i\! \int\limits_{-L/2}^{L/2} \! {\hat \psi}^{\dagger}_{s}(x) \, \partial_x {\hat \psi}_{s}(x)\, dx + J\, {\hat \psi}^{\dagger}_{s}(0) \, \vec{\sigma}_{ss'} \, {\hat \psi}_{s'}(0) \cdot \vec{S}, \en where ${\hat \psi}_{s}(x)$ is the electron field operator with spin index $s = \uparrow, \downarrow$, $\vec{S}$ is the spin operator of the impurity located at $x = 0$, $\vec{\sigma}$ is the vector of Pauli matrices, and $L$ is the system size.
 Throughout, we set the Fermi velocity $v_F = 1$ and assume summation over repeated spin indices.

 The stationary (time-independent) Schr\"odinger equation for this Hamiltonian has been solved using the Bethe ansatz~\cite{Andrei80,Wiegmann_1981}.
-In this work, we consider a time-dependent spin-exchange coupling of the form \beg J(t) = \lambda t + p(t) \pm \sqrt{[\lambda t + p(t)]^2 + \tfrac{4}{3}}, \en where $p(t)$ is an arbitrary periodic function of period $L$ and $\lambda$ is a real parameter.
+In this work, we consider a time-dependent spin-exchange coupling of the form \beg J(t) = \lambda t + p(t) \pm \sqrt{[\lambda t + p(t)]^2 + \tfrac{4}{3}}, \en where $p(t)$ is an arbitrary periodic function of period $L$ and $\lambda$ is a real parameter \footnote{The exact functional form of the time-dependent interaction strength depends on the regularization scheme.}.
 We solve exactly the nonstationary Schr\"odinger equation with periodic boundary conditions for the corresponding Hamiltonian $H(t) = H[J(t)]$, and show that~\eref{fn_form178} specifies the most general functional form of $J(t)$ for which the problem admits an exact solution.
-In the diabatic limit $\lambda\to\infty$ with constant $p(t)$, the coupling reduces to $J(t)\approx C/(t-t_0)$, a case previously identified as integrable in Ref.~\cite{Parmesh1}.
+In the diabatic limit $\lambda\to\infty$ with constant $p(t)$, the coupling reduces to $J(t)\approx C/(a+t),$ a case previously identified as integrable in Ref.~\cite{Parmesh1}.

 Apart from the arbitrary periodic function $p(t)$, the time-dependent Kondo Hamiltonian considered here contains a single free parameter, $\lambda$, which sets the characteristic time scale.
 In contrast, most previously studied models involve several additional parameters $z_1, \dots, z_n$; for example, in the BCS model the $z_i$ represent fixed single-particle energy levels~\cite{sinitsyn_integrable_2018,Yuzbashyan2018}.
 In models derived from the quantum Yang--Baxter equation, however, these static external parameters are promoted to dynamical variables---specifically, the light-cone coordinates of the particles---fundamentally altering the structure of the problem.
 Sinitsyn \textit{et al.} proposed in 2017~\cite{sinitsyn_integrable_2018} that a Hamiltonian $H(z_1, \dots, z_n; t)$ is integrable if its nonstationary Schr\"odinger equation is compatible with a system of evolution equations,